How to Repatriate Money from India Abroad: NRO $1M Limit Explained

 If you already have an NRE account, your transfer will be simple.
 But if your funds are in an NRO account, you need extra documentation.

-Resolve the Form 15CA and 15CB Path
+Step 2: Resolve Form 15CA and Form 15CB before bank submission

 Before the bank processes an NRO remittance, resolve which part of Form 15CA applies and whether Form 15CB is needed.
 The exact route depends on whether the remittance is chargeable to tax, the amount involved, and whether an Assessing Officer certificate path is being used.